AxG-CLD-Operation-Rolling-Thunder/sandbox-deployment/README.md

 For issues or questions:
 1. Check the troubleshooting section above
 2. Review agent logs for error details
-3. Contact the development team via internal channels
+3. Contact the development team
-4. Create an issue in the repository (if applicable)
+4. Create an issue in the repository

 ---

-**Built with ❤️ by the Google Cloud Marketing Team**
+**Built for Marketing Excellence by Google Cloud Marketing Team**